metaplex-foundation/developer-hub/src/pages/core/plugins/edition.md

 description: Learn about the MPL Core Edition Plugin
 ---

-The Attribute Plugin is a `Authority Managed` plugin that stores an Edition Number within the asset.
+The Edition Plugin is a `Authority Managed` plugin that stores an Edition Number within the asset.
 Together with the soon to be added Master Edition Plugin those Editions could be compared to the [Edition concept in Metaplex Token Metadata](/token-metadata/print).

-The Attribute Plugin will work in areas such as:
+The Edition Plugin will work in areas such as:

 - Prints of the same Asset

 We recommend to use Candy Machine to create and sell your editions.
 It will handle numbering automatically.

+{% callout type="note" title="Intended Useage" %}

+We recommend to
+- Group the Editions using the Master Edition Plugin
+- use Candy Machine with the Edition Guard to handled numbering automatically.
+{% /callout %}

 ## Works With